 - COM4 : Fourth serial communications port

-But even today if you try to name a folder using one of these reserved names, you will receive the following error message: The specified device name is invalid.
+Even today if you try to name a folder using one of these reserved names, you will receive the following error message: The specified device name is invalid.

 While you can use Linux or MS-DOS commands to create the folder names such as “con”, I came across this app Concu which claims to let you create and delete folders with restricted names, in a click.
+It’s a CNET link so remember to click on the Direct Download Link.

 Why does this program exist?
-Just to make a point that it can be done using a tool, thats all!
+Just to make a point that it can be done using a tool, that’s all!